aweerts/Wflow.jl/docs/src/intro/publications.md

 event in Genoa, Italy, in the framework of the DRIHM project.
 Nat.
 Hazards Earth Syst.
 Sci.
 15, 537–555. <https://doi:10.5194/nhess-15-537-2015>.

+Hagen, J.S., A. Cutler, P. Trambauer, A. Weerts, P. Suarez, D. Solomatine, Development And evaluation of flood forecasting models for forecast-based financing using a novel model suitability matrix, Progress in Disaster Science, 6, doi: 10.1016/j.pdisas.2020.100076.

 Hassaballah, K., Mohamed, Y., Uhlenbrook, S., Biro, K., 2017.
 Analysis of streamflow response to land use land cover changes using satellite data and hydrological modelling: case study of Dinder and Rahad tributaries of the Blue Nile.
 Hydrol.
 Earth Syst.
 Sci.